martyf1y/Control/README.md

 - Stop the hand pushing when too high up the ball
 - Actual letters are put in place and turn green when are the correct letter
-- When all buttons are green the ball rolls to the bridge and breaks through
 - weird animation to dog occurs

 Level 2